"Trope Launch Pad", usually abbreviated to TLP, and formerly known as "You know, that thing where..." or YKTTW, is used

-- The best way to determine if a TLP is ready to be launched is to see if the draft has a net 5 hats- five more tropers think it's ready to launch (added a hat) than think it should be discarded (added a bomb).
+- The default way to determine if a TLP is ready to be launched is to see if the draft has a net five hats; that is to say, five more tropers think it's ready to launch (added a hat) than think it should be discarded (added a bomb).
 The software will allow a launch when there's five hats total, regardless of the net count, and so it's the launcher's responsibility to ensure it's five hats net and that those five hats net actually signify quality.

 - If the TLP lacks hats and you don't know why, you can make a comment to ask what is missing.

-- The main writeup has to be well written, properly formatted, use correct markup and make sense.
+- The main writeup has to be well written, be properly formatted, use correct markup, and make sense.
 Make sure you're familiar with the wiki's good style and Text Formatting Rules.
 Check the page once it's written; there's nothing wrong with being a Serial Tweaker.